I have to dispose of all my resources to get Medicaid.

 All of my spouse’s income must be used to pay for nursing home care.

 Again, this is not true.
-The institutionalized spouse is entitled to at least $30 per month in a personal needs allowance.
-The institutionalized spouse can also pay for his or her medical expenses not covered by Medicaid, including health insurance premiums for Medicare and private health insurance.
+The institutionalized spouse is entitled to at least $40 per month in a personal needs allowance.
+The institutionalized spouse can also pay for medical expenses not covered by Medicaid, including health insurance premiums for Medicare and private health insurance.

-In some cases, the community spouse is entitled to share in some or all of the institutionalized spouse's income.
-The institutionalized spouse may contribute income to the community spouse to raise that spouse's income to the Minimum Monthly Maintenance Needs Allowance (MMMNA).
-This allowance is currently $1,991.25, with a maximum allowance of $2,980.50.
-An excess shelter standard is added to the MMMNA equal to the amount by which the couple's rent or mortgage payments, real estate taxes, insurance, condominium or cooperative maintenance charges, and utility costs exceed 30% of the MMMNA.
+In some cases, the community spouse is entitled to share in some or all of the institutionalized spouse’s income.
+The institutionalized spouse may contribute income to the community spouse to raise that spouse’s income to the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+This allowance is currently $2,030.00, with a maximum allowance of $3,022.50.

 Once I enter a nursing home as private pay, I have to wait until a Medicaid bed is available before I can qualify for Medicaid.